l4rz/scaling-up-stylegan2/README.md

     # save image
 ```

-print(file,"score",compare_val)

-I tried FID metrics on [U-2-Net separated masks/silhouettes](https://github.com/NathanUA/U-2-Net) too, this didn't worked for me as well.

-I tried to use FID score (e.g. [pytorch-fid](https://github.com/mseitzer/pytorch-fid)) for accurate similarity measurement at a pose-wise level.
-It didn't worked; FID score doesn't have any sense of global structure and pays more attention to textures than to shapes.

 ## B. Negative results<a name="negatives"></a>

 A couple of techniques were explored that ended up yielding worse results or not affecting performance.